WrightLabScience/Tandem_repeat/model/README.md

 Notes:
  - Analysis_model_of_DetectRepeats.txt

-Step 2: Inspect structural repeat
+Step 2: Investigate structural repeats
 ---
 Compare repeat sequence properties to the background and calculate log-odds